momentum-mod/docs/content/docs/guide/gamemodes/climb.md

 ### Surf

 Surf is very similar to its game mode counterpart.
+All Climb modes are 100 tick while the Surf gamemode is 66 tick.
+This means gaining speed is quicker and losing speed is harder in Climb compared to Surf.
-As such, Maps made with MomClimb and KZT in mind can have more tradtional surf sections.
+Maps made with MomClimb and KZT in mind can have tradtional surf sections.
 The length and diffculty of these sections is entirely up to the map.
 Usually they are much shorter (sometimes only 1 ramp) compared to dedicated Surf maps.
 1.6 Climb has a special version of Surf called **Slide**.
 1.6 Climb has much lower airacelleration  (10aa compared to MomClimb and KZT's 100aa).
 This means players can't as easily flick onto a ramp ("board") and genearate speed, or flick off a ramp and generate height.
 Because of this "Slide" sections are usually brief and focus on keeping on the board rather than gaining enough speed to fly off.